fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 ## Lazy evaluation

-* What is the difference between laziness and non-strictness?
+* What is *strict* and *non-strict* evaluation strategy?
+Explain the difference between them.
+* What is lazy evaluation?
+How it differs from eager evaluation?
-  What is the difference between eager and strict evaluation?
+* What is outside in and inside out evaluation?
 * What is a redex?
-* What is outside in and inside out evaluation?
-* What is lazy evaluation?
-* How it differs from eager evaluation?
-What are the pros and cons of lazy evaluation?
+* What are the pros and cons of lazy evaluation?
+Provide some examples.
 * Is Haskell a lazy language?
 * What is thunk?
   * Describe the concept of its inner structure.
   * Could you think of cases when thunk occupies less space than the evaluated value and visa versa?
   * Can you nest thunks?
+  * Can thunks be recursive?
-* What is the difference between call by value, call by name and call by need?
+* What is the difference between *call by value*, *call by name* and *call by need*?
 * What is WHNF?
 * Are next expressions in WHNF or NF?
   * `(*) (2 + 2)`